 Write as much as necessary and as little as possible to support your line of argument.
 Every sentence should answer the ‘so what?’ test: how does it serve the point you’re making in this paragraph?
 Information is brought in where it’s relevant to the line of argument.
 Other information that you may want to include for general interest or as a resource for future work can go in an appendix.

 A good trick for writing concisely is: write the first draft focusing on the ideas, without worrying too much about the length.
-Set it aside for a while—preferably at least a day or two, so that when you come back to it you’ll have some mental distance from your own writing and you can start to think more like an editor.
+Set it aside for a while—preferably at least a few days, so that when you come back to it you’ll have some mental distance from your own writing and you can start to think more like an editor.

 When you come back to it, try to cut it by at least a quarter without losing anything important.
 Unless you’re a first draft genius, you’ll be amazed by how easy it is.